xolvio/chimp/README.md

 Chimp will do the rest.

 ## Using Meteor?
-Check out our [xolvio:cucumber package](https://atmospherejs.com/xolvio/cucumber) which wraps Chimp and gives you an even smoother develooment experience.
+Check out our [xolvio:cucumber package](https://atmospherejs.com/xolvio/cucumber) which wraps Chimp and gives you an even smoother development experience.